panthernet/ThunderED/readme.md

 * Web Auth - authenticate EVE characters in Discord using built-in web server, use JackKnife utility to inspect them before you accept them into your community
 * Auth Check - check users access rights and strip permissions when char leaves your corp or ally
 * Live Kill Feed - feed live EVE killmails using ZKill RedisQ into multiple channels
-* Reliable Kill Feed - feed killmails for selected corps or alliances in a reliable way using ZKill API
 * Radius Kill Feed - feed live killmails in a radius around selected systems, constellations and regions into multiple channels
 * Notifications Feed - feed EVE notifications from different characters into multiple channels
 * Char & corp search - fetch information about characters and corps using special commands